vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 	render_pass_info.pSubpasses = &subpass;
 ```

-Instead of storing the color attachment only in pAttachments, we add depth attachment there too.
+Instead of storing only the color attachment in pAttachments, we add the depth attachment there too.

 With that, the renderpass now supports depth attachments.
 Now we need to modify our framebuffers so that they point to the depth image.